Picasa Set Up & First Use

 * Picasa is already installed on the school computers.
 Skip to the next section if you are in the classroom.

 Start the Install, following prompts, but... (see next step)

 Proceed to the next section BEFORE clicking on any prompts on first launch to avoid any mistakes.

-Put all of your pictures in one folder on your 'C' (My Documents) or 'P' drive (P Drive will be installed in late January).
+Put all of your pictures in one folder on your 'C Drive' (My Documents/DropBox/Pictures).
 That folder can have many folders of pictures...but all of the folders should be in a folder called "Your Photos" where "Your" is your name.
-If you are setting this up at home, your pictures should go in the "My Pictures", but if the pictures are located somewhere else, step 3 below will help you find them and get Picasa to know where they are.
-Remember: Be sure you have a folder on your P drive that is called "Your Pictures" where YOUR is your NAME!
+If you are setting this up at home, your pictures should go in the "My Pictures", but if the pictures are located somewhere else, step 3 & 4below will help you find them and get Picasa to know where they are.
+Remember: Be sure you have a folder on your school computer that is called "Your Pictures" where YOUR is your NAME!

 When you first launch Picasa for the first time, in school or at home, it will ask you where to scan for your pictures.
 Check the 2nd, lower option...the one that will scan only your Desktop, Documents, and "My Pictures" etc.If you are uncertain where all you have inadvertantly stored pictures, you can click the top option to scan the entire computer, but it ends up scanning and finding things that are pictures, but not by you.
 You can always remove them, and as you will see in the next step, change what is scanned.

-Once Picasa is open, go to Tools, Folder Manager and find your 'P' drive (2nd semester) listed out along the left side and expand it until you see "Your Picture" folder.
+If you have pictures stored on external drivers, or you computer has multiple drives, once Picasa is open, go to Tools, Folder Manager and find your drives listed out along the left side and expand it until you see "Your Picture" folder(s).
 Click on "Scan Always".
 And any other locations that you have stored pictures.
 See Below for instructions on setting up the Folder Manager.

 Check to make sure the "C:" drive does not have a green check mark by it.
 If it does, then click the "C:" drive and click "Remove from Picasa"